LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 begins with ("bw").
 Case is unimportant when specifying operators.

 Field operators are interpreted differently depending on which data source is being accessed.
-For example, FileMaker Pro interprets "bw" to mean that any word within a field can begin with the value specified for that field.
+For example, FileMaker Server interprets "bw" to mean that any word within a field can begin with the value specified for that field.
 MySQL interprets "bw" to mean that the first word within the field must begin with the value specified.
 See the chapters on each data source or the documentation that came with a third-party data source connector for more information.